 Hi I’m Ian Berry.

 Changing What’s Normal is the book I always wanted to write.
 And it’s yours with my compliments as soon as you register for my Monday Morning Momentum videos and associated resources.
 Of course you can unsubscribe any time.
-Just scroll down and click on Yes Please via the January or February links at the bottom of the page here.
+Just scroll down and click on Yes Please at any of the video and handbook links at the bottom of the page here.

 Ian Berry is a fine and wise mind.
 Whether speaking at a Conference, training, advising or in book form (Changing What’s Normal is his most recent sustained spark of wisdom) Ian helps individuals and groups lead better lives.
 He helps transformation from ‘not so good’ to good and ‘good’ to great.
 It is always a joy to read his words, converse with his mind and be touched by his heart.

 Bravo!
 Your book is wonderful, easy, fun, empowering, clear, directive, connective, difference making and, bottom line, amazing!
 Everyone should read it and start up a group to practice its great ideas.
 It has a fresh, new, wonderful style that I have not seen in other business books.
 I enjoyed every page of it!

 Changing What’s Normal’ is simply a book like no other, a real must read.
 Everyone in the audience of the Sydney book launch were gripped by Ian’s avalanche of enthusiasm and passion.
 The only downside is the near impossibility to put it down once you’ve started the first page…..

 Ian is a very wise man and his new book “Changing What’s Normal” is a great summary of his wisdom.
 Need some inspiration?
 It is the book you should refer to.